 Every year, the Division of Graduate Studies offers graduate students a Leadership Certificate Program, consisting of a sequence of classes on leadership theory and practical skills.
 The program takes place every Friday of winter quarter, 1:00–4:30 p.m.
 Pacific Time, with the exception of one all-day class.
 Students selected to participate develop a range of personal and interpersonal skills that are relevant both in academic and non-academic contexts and support more empowered lives and careers.
 Participants gain both theoretical and practical insights into issues such as effective collaboration, negotiation, conflict resolution, communication, presentation, management and budgeting.
 Students regularly report that through this program they develop stronger self-confidence, valuable insights into other disciplines and points of view and vibrant networks with peers.

 The Center for Innovations in Teaching and Learning (CITL) offers the interdisciplinary, professional development Graduate Pedagogy Fellowship program.
 Students selected to participate in this program are trained in teaching pedagogies and then collaborate with their home departments to design Teaching Assistant training programs for their peers.
 This “train the trainer” model provides unique leadership pedagogy opportunities to the fellows and in addition supports all graduate students in their professional development and success as Teaching Assistants.
 In addition, CITL offers Graduate Certificate Programs in Inclusive Teaching and Teaching with Technology, and trains Summer Graduate Pedagogy Mentors to support graduate students who teach during summer session.

-The Creative Entrepreneurship Internship (CEI) is an initiative of the Arts Division at UCSC, intended to provide undergraduate and graduate students with the opportunity to intern in Californian art companies or organizations across a wide range of disciplines (including museums, libraries, archives and other institutions relevant to Visual Studies graduate students).
+The Creative Entrepreneurship Internship (CEI) is an initiative of the Arts Division at UCSC that provides undergraduate and graduate students with the opportunity to apply for paid internships in Californian art companies or organizations across a wide range of disciplines (including museums, libraries, archives and other institutions relevant to Visual Studies graduate students).
 For a full list of partners see here.
 In addition to a paid internship, successful applicants also receive funds to assist with travel, housing, and/or professional development expenses.
 Students can receive academic credit if partners agree to sign off on paperwork and students are able to secure a faculty member to sponsor internship coursework.
 For more information see the CEI FAQ page.